How to Wire a Switched GFCI Outlet: A Step-by-Step Guide

 - What are the basic NEC requirements for receptacles in a kitchen?

 - The NEC requirements for receptacles in kitchens are extensive.
-As per NEC 210.8(A), all 125-volt through 250-volt receptacles serving countertop surfaces, and any receptacle within 6 feet of a sink, must have GFCI protection.
-Specific spacing and location rules also apply, including those for islands and peninsulas.
+As per NEC 210.8, GFCI protection is required for receptacles serving countertop surfaces and for receptacles within specified distances of sinks; spacing and location rules also apply, including rules for islands and peninsulas.

 - How do you wire a switched GFCI to control a light while the outlet remains always on?

 - This is a different configuration.
-You would bring the constant power feed directly to the GFCI line and load terminals (the LINE side).
+You would bring the constant power feed directly to the GFCI LINE terminals.
 To control a separate light, you would pigtail from the incoming constant hot wire in the GFCI box to a single-pole switch.
 The switched leg from the switch would then run to the light fixture.
 In this setup, the switched GFCI outlet isn’t switched at all; it’s a constant-hot GFCI that happens to share a box with a switch controlling a different load.